Understanding Disabilities: Celebrity Edition

 Please note that this article isn’t meant to be medical advice or used as a diagnosis guide.
 We conducted research to explain in the simplest way how wide the disabilities’ range goes in hopes of providing educational information that will inspire further research and understanding.
-If you’ve come here from the direction of the Includas Coloring Book, we hope you find the information helpful and useful for educating your kid(s).
-If you want more information on language about disabilities, check out our Raise Awareness to Raise Acceptance post to learn about being a disability ally.
+If you’ve come here from the Includas Coloring Book, we hope you find the information helpful and useful for educating your kid(s).
+If you want more information on language and disability, check out our Raise Awareness to Raise Acceptance post to learn about being a disability ally.

 What is a disability?

 Having a disability means it is difficult or impossible for someone to do a task someone without that disability can easily do.
 It can be something that you’re born with, something that develops over time, or something that happens later in life.
 It can be more visible, such as someone who has trouble walking and uses a wheelchair to get around.
 It can be invisible, like someone who feels anxious and uses number counting to calm themselves (Ability Magazine).
 There’s a lot of diversity within the disability community, and a lot of disabilities that can fall into multiple types.
 Sometimes a disability is temporary, short-term, or lifelong.
 Every person with a disability looks different and has their own experience, just like any other person.

 About Physical Disabilities

 Physical disabilities are visible conditions that affect someone’s body and movement.
 They are disabilities you can notice most of the time, like someone using a breathing tube, walker, wheelchair, or prosthetic.
 Examples of conditions physically disabled people may have include cerebral palsy or multiple sclerosis.
 Physical disabilities can also be caused by accidents or illnesses.

 Inclusion Manners: Treat someone with a disability like a person but also be aware of their adaptations.
 If you think someone with a physical disability needs help, ask them first.
 They may not want help all the time, just like anyone else!